 That doesn’t necessarily mean that quite shy children, or very young kids, might not find this dog a bit intimidating though.

 It’s only natural, and often what can happen is that children who feel this way will go to great lengths to avoid the animal around the home.

 Unfortunately, all this does is pique the interest of the American Bulldog German Shepherd, who remains acutely aware that there’s a member of the family to whom he or she hasn’t been fully introduced.

-Therefore, the dog will chase the child around the home in a genteel fashion and insist on getting up close and sniffing them, not realising they’re only making things worse!
+Therefore, the dog will chase the child around the home in a genteel fashion and insist on getting up close and sniffing them, not realizing they’re only making things worse!
 However, good parenting can prove to your kid that there’s nothing to fear in this pet.

 And from there, of course, your children and this mixed breed of dog are almost guaranteed to become solid lifelong friends.

-Especially active kids can really help to occupy the sometimes high energy ways of the American Bulldog German Shepherd, and they’ll soon tire each other out in time for a big dinner apiece come nightfall.
+Especially active kids can help to occupy the sometimes high energy ways of the American Bulldog German Shepherd, and they’ll soon tire each other out in time for a big dinner apiece come nightfall.